bhattacharya-a-bt/MOSTWAS/README.md

 in the `MatrixEQTL` format (see the [MatrixEQTL](http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/) documentation).
-Briefly, SNP dosage, gene expression, and mediator intensity files all have $n+1$ columns, where the first column is an identifier for the biomarker (SNP, gene, or mediator) and the last $n$ columns are the scaled values for that biomarker.
+Briefly, SNP dosage, gene expression, and mediator intensity files all have *n+1* columns, where the first column is an identifier for the biomarker (SNP, gene, or mediator) and the last *n* columns are the scaled values for that biomarker.
 The location files have columns (in order) for the identifier, the chromosome, and the base-pair position of the biomarker.
 Gene location files have a fourth column with the end location of the gene.